AgeKeikiru/DaturaAfter/datafiles/readme.txt

 - Added [Minimap Size] and [Camera Distance] options to further improve performance during missions for lower end machines
 - New character: Ari
 - Title screen now defaults to load game when a save file is detected
-- Added item selling in the change equipment menu
+- Added item selling in the Change Equipment menu
+- Added a new [Agile] property for Acts: Acts with this property are completely independant from global cooldowns
+- Healing Acts now scale off of S-DEF instead of S-ATK
+- 1 new mission
+- Added visual indication of when attacks are effective/ineffective

 ==Known Bugs==